MessageMedia Announces Integration Into BigCommerce Platform to Streamline Two-Way Customer Engagement for Retailers

 About BigCommerce

-BigCommerce (Nasdaq: BIGC) is a leading software-as-a-service (SaaS) ecommerce platform that empowers merchants of all sizes to build, innovate and grow their businesses online.
-As a leading open SaaS solution, BigCommerce provides merchants sophisticated enterprise-grade functionality, customization and performance with simplicity and ease-of-use.
-Tens of thousands of B2B and B2C companies across 120 countries and numerous industries use BigCommerce to create beautiful, engaging online stores, including Ben & Jerry’s, Skullcandy, Sony and Woolrich.
-Headquartered in Austin, BigCommerce has offices in San Francisco, Sydney and London.
-Learn more at www.bigcommerce.com.
+BigCommerce (Nasdaq: BIGC) is a leading open software-as-a-service (SaaS) ecommerce platform that empowers merchants of all sizes to build, innovate and grow their businesses online.
+BigCommerce provides merchants sophisticated enterprise-grade functionality, customization and performance with simplicity and ease-of-use.
+Tens of thousands of B2C and B2B companies across 150 countries and numerous industries use BigCommerce to create beautiful, engaging online stores, including Ben & Jerry’s, Molton Brown, S.C.
+Johnson, Skullcandy, Solo Stove, Ted Baker and Vodafone.
+Headquartered in Austin, BigCommerce has offices in London, Kyiv, San Francisco, and Sydney.
+For more information, please visit www.bigcommerce.com or follow us on Twitter, LinkedIn, Instagram and Facebook.

 BigCommerce® is a registered trademark of BigCommerce Pty.
 Ltd. Third-party trademarks and service marks are the property of their respective owners.